Myspace was a social media network that enabled users to create their own profile pages, engage in various forums, listen to music, and more.

 In January 2008, a group of people even got together to declare the 30th ‘International Delete Your MySpace Account Day’, prompting others to get rid of their Myspace accounts and join other networks like Facebook instead.

 By August 2008, Facebook finally overtook Myspace as the world’s largest social media network.
-Its growth was particularly driven in other countries, Europe in particular.
+Its growth was predominantly came from other countries and regions, Europe in particular.
 In the United States, though, Myspace was able to maintain its leadership position – for the time being.

-The launch of Myspace Music was supposed to herald a new era of collaboration among internet platforms and established media companies (who, for instance, had sued startups like Napster into oblivion), but ended up becoming a side note at best.
-The product was extremely buggy and, above all, almost impossible to find on the website.
+The launch of Myspace Music was supposed to user in a new era of collaboration among internet platforms and established media companies (who, for instance, had sued startups like Napster into oblivion), but ended up becoming a side note at best.
+Myspace Music was extremely buggy and, above all, almost impossible to find on the website.

 Trying to salvage the sinking ship, News Corp decided to strip DeWolfe and Anderson of their leadership duties.
 Owen Van Natta, who had previously served as Facebook’s Chief Operating Officer, was tasked with reviving the flinging social network.